eclipsefp/eclipsefp.github.com/install.md

 <!-- Until here the list -->

 If you are already proficient in installing Eclipse plug-ins, all you need to know is that the Java Development Tools are required and the EclipseFP update site is located in ``http://eclipsefp.sf.net/updates`` and then follow the <a href="#extra">extra configuration steps</a>.
-If you don&apos;t know what "update site" means, don&apos;t worry, just follow the steps right below this text.
+If you don&apos;t know what &quot;update site&quot; means, don&apos;t worry, just follow the steps right below this text.
 The current version of EclipseFP is 2.5.6.EclipseFP requires Eclipse 3.7 or above.

 ## Getting Eclipse up and running